 B-cell lymphomas account for 85 percent of all NHL cases in the United States.
 The disease affects men and women equally, and can affect any age group.
 There are many different forms of B-cell lymphoma.

 Lymphomas that arise in organs or tissues outside of the lymphatic system are called extranodal lymphomas.
-When extranodal lymphomas originate in the skin (making up 18 percent of all extranodal lymphomas and five percent of all NHLs), and there is no evidence of disease outside of the skin, they are called primary cutaneous lymphomas.Primary cutaneous B-cell lymphomas (CBCLs) occur when the lymphoma cells originate in B-cells.
+When extranodal lymphomas originate in the skin (comprising 18 percent of all extranodal lymphomas and five percent of all NHLs), and there is no evidence of disease outside of the skin, they are called primary cutaneous lymphomas.Primary cutaneous B-cell lymphomas (CBCLs) occur when the lymphoma cells originate in B-cells.

 CBCLs are nearly always indolent (slow-growing).
 They may appear on the skin as a reddish rash, lump, or nodule and may have a slightly raised and smooth appearance.
-The disease tends to recur on the skin, but will rarely develop into a systemic (throughout the body) lymphoma.
-Prognosis is usually very good, although it can commonly relapse in skin, with nearly 50 percent of those diagnosed with CBCL experiencing recurrence after an initial complete response to treatment.
+The disease tends to go away and then return on the skin, but it rarely develops into a disease that affects other areas of the body.

-Many treatments at various stages of drug development are currently being tested in clinical trials and for relapsed or refractory CBCL, including panobinostat, lenalidomide, bendamustine, and others.
+respond to treatment) CBCL, including panobinostat (Farydak), lenalidomide (Revlimid), bendamustine (Treanda), and others.
 It is critical to remember that today’s scientific research is continuously evolving.
 Treatment options may change as new treatments are discovered and current treatments are improved.
 Therefore, it is important that patients check with LRF or with their physician for any treatment updates that may have recently emerged.

 Clinical trials are crucial in identifying effective drugs and determining optimal doses for lymphoma patients.
 Patients interested in participating in a clinical trial should talk to their physician or contact LRF's Helpline for an individualized clinical trial search by calling (800) 500-9976 or emailing email@example.com.

 Patients and their caregivers are encouraged to keep copies of all medical records and test results as well as information on the types, amounts, and duration of all treatments received.
 This documentation will be important for keeping track of any effects resulting from treatment or potential disease recurrences.

 Support groups and online message boards can help patients connect with other people who have lymphoma.
 One-to-one peer support programs, such as LRF's

 The Cutaneous Lymphoma Foundation is an independent nonprofit patient advocacy organization dedicated to supporting every person with cutaneous lymphoma by promoting awareness and education, advancing patient care, and facilitating research.
-To find out more information about the resources that the Cutaneous Lymphoma Foundation provides, please visit their website (www.clfoundation.org).
+To find out more information about the resources that the Cutaneous Lymphoma Foundation provides, please visit their website (www.clfoundation.org).Webcasts/Podcasts